freenas/freenas-docs/userguide/snippets/xseries.rst

 The Out-of-Band management IP address can be identified or changed by temporarily connecting the black USB serial cable to the Out-of-Band serial port, #5 on
-:numref:`Figure %s <x10_back>`.
+:numref:`Figure %s <x_back>`.
 Connect the USB end of the black cable to a laptop or desktop computer running serial terminal software.

-Do not use the serial port for any purpose except checking the initial X10 Out-of-Band management IP address or setting that address to be obtained by a different method.
+Do not use the serial port for any purpose except checking the initial X series Out-of-Band management IP address or setting that address to be obtained by a different method.
-**After use, disconnect the black USB serial cable from the X10.**
+**After use, disconnect the black USB serial cable from the X series.**

-.. _X10_Out-of-Band Serial Terminal Communication Settings:
+.. _x_Out-of-Band Serial Terminal Communication Settings:

 Out-of-Band Serial Terminal Communication Settings ..................................................